Creating an external S3 data source

 fast_upload

 : Fast upload of large files to S3 storage.
-The possible values are:true
+The possible values are as follows:true

 (default): PXF generates files on the disk before sending them to S3 storage.false